-Get started with NI devices from the command line using the Session based interface.
+Get started with MCC devices from the command line using the session-based interface.

 Use the function generator channel to generate an 1 KHz sinusoidal waveform function and record data at the same time, using analog inputs.
 The output voltage-range of the outgoing signal is